emproof-com/nyxstone/README.md

 5. [Contributing](#contributing)
 6. [Contributers](#contributers)

-## Features
+## Core Features

-- Assembles and Disassembles for all Architectures supported by LLVM 15 (x86, arm, aarch64, avr, amdgpu, risc-v, etc.).
+- Assembles and Disassembles code for all architectures supported by LLVM 15, including x86 & x86_64, ARM & AArch64, MIPS, PowerPC, AVR, AMDGPU, NVPTX, RISC-V, and more.
+For a comprehensive list, refer to `clang -print-targets`.
-- Allows specifying inline and external labels/relocations.
+- C++ library based on LLVM with Rust and Python bindings.
+- Native platform support for Linux and macOS.
+- Facilitates setting a custom start address and defining labels within assembly inputs, along with the ability to specify a label-to-address mapping through an additional argument.
-- Assemble or Disassemble to instruction information which holds the instructions address, bytecode, and assembly.
+- Assembles and disassembles to raw bytes or text respectively, or to detailed instruction objects that include additional information such as the instruction's address, raw bytes and its assembly representation.
-- Specify the number of instructions to disassemble from given bytecode.
+- Provides an option to limit the number of instructions being disassembled from a given byte array.
-- Configure additional hardware features via extension mnemonics.
+- Supports the configuration of architecture-specific target features such as various Instruction Set Architecture (ISA) extensions or hardware features.
+For a comprehensive list of features for each architecture, refer to `llc -march=ARCH -mattr=help`.

 > [!NOTE]
 > Nyxstone was mainly developed and tested for x86_64 and ARM thumb.
 While we are fairly certain to generate correct